BTMorton/angular2-grid/README.md

     'auto_style': true,         //  Automatically add required element styles at run-time 'auto_resize': false,       //  Automatically set col_width/row_height so that max_cols/max_rows fills the screen.
 Only has effect is max_cols or max_rows is set
     'maintain_ratio': false,    //  Attempts to maintain aspect ratio based on the colWidth/rowHeight values set in the config
-}
+    'prefer_new': false,        //  When adding new items, will use that items position ahead of existing items }
 ```